matsuand/docs.docker.jp/ee/licensing.md

 {% endcomment %}
 When you license UCP, the same license is applied to the underlying engines in the cluster.
 Docker recommends that Enterprise customers use UCP to manage their license.

-{% comment %}
-Standalone Docker Engine - Enterprise users can license engines using the command `docker engine activate`.
-{% endcomment %}
-Standalone Docker Engine - Enterprise users can license engines using the command `docker engine activate`.

-{% comment %}
-You can perform offline activation of standalone enterprise engines by downloading the license and running the command `docker engine activate --license filename.lic`.
-{% endcomment %}
-You can perform offline activation of standalone enterprise engines by downloading the license and running the command `docker engine activate --license filename.lic`.

-For more information on the command, see the reference on [docker engine activate](https://docs.docker.com/engine/reference/commandline/engine_activate/).

-Additionally, from Docker Engine 18.09 onward, there is a feature called [CE-EE Node Activate](https://docs.docker.com/engine/ce-ee-node-activate/), which is a seamless in-place upgrade from Docker Engine - Community to Docker Engine - Enteprise.

 ### Desktop Enterprise

 {% comment %}